Film and American Society

 — HIST 387 (3)

 Examines the relationship between film and history and the development of cinema as a popular art form.
-Globally, many people acquire much of their knowledge of American history, society and culture from movies.
-Popular movies often reflect the tastes and beliefs of mainstream society, but also they can manipulate the American experience.
-Examining the aesthetics of film and the accuracy and distortion of American society by Hollywood, covers the advance of filmmaking throughout the twentieth century.
+Globally, many people acquire much of their knowledge of American history, society, and culture from movies.
+Popular movies often reflect the tastes and beliefs of mainstream society, but they can also manipulate the American experience.
+Examining the aesthetics of film and the accuracy and distortion of American society by Hollywood, covers the advance of filmmaking throughout the 20th century.
 Prerequisites: 6 credit hours in HIST.

 View all Undergraduate Courses | View Course Schedules